thomasckng/Constraining-Birefringence-with-GWTC-3/index.md

 ### Preliminary Result on GWTC-3

-We are performing parameter estimations on 76 events to further constrain $$/kappa$$.
-The preliminary results show $$/kappa$$ can be well constrained around $$0$$, which can then be use to constrain the correction of multiple beyond-GR theories.
+We are performing parameter estimations on 76 events to further constrain $$\kappa$$.
+The preliminary results show $$\kappa$$ can be well constrained around $$0$$, which can then be use to constrain the correction of multiple beyond-GR theories.
 We are currently finalizing the parameter estimation results to make sure all estimations on each event are correctly preformed.

 ## More about the author